changkaizhao/changkaizhao.github.io/_posts/2018-7-11-How-to-save-numpy-array-to-tfrecord-and-load-by-TFSlim-dataset-pipeline?.md

 **saveDataToTFRecord.py**

 ```
-"""
-Save numpy data to tfrecord
+#Save numpy data to tfrecord
-"""

 import numpy as np
 import tensorflow as tf